What, exactly, is a headphone song? The definition changes depending on who you are.

 Here’s how the bracket was—very unscientifically—compiled.

 We drew the songs’ names out of a hat (It was, in fact, a Quebec Nordiques baseball cap, which is called a casquette in Quebec) to help us create our bracket, which is available for your viewing pleasure below.
-Obviously, none of these songs are ranked or come from a previously compiled list, so we chose purely random matchups to have as little impact as possible on the final outcome.
+Obviously, none of these of songs are ranked or come from a previously compiled list, so we chose purely random matchups to have as little impact as possible on the final outcome.

 Remember that, as with any poll, genre might occasionally clash against genre, so you’ll just need to decide which song has (or has had) the most to offer within its genre.